 Banff Centre for Arts and Creativity, formerly known as The Banff Centre, located in Banff, Alberta, was established in 1933 as the Banff School of Drama.

-The focus for 2017 is Soft Tissue, Bone, and Dermatopathology and will provide a forum for sharing information on current molecular diagnostics in the era of personalized medicine.
+The focus for 2018 is Thoracic Pathology and will provide a forum for sharing information on current molecular diagnostics in the era of personalized medicine.

 After attending this course, participants will be able to:

-- Understand the diagnostic pitfalls and limitations in Dermato-, Bone- and Soft tissue Pathology
+- Discuss diagnostic pitfalls and limitations in thoracic pathology

 The course will be of interest to residents, fellows, and practicing general, anatomic and molecular pathologists.